 - Issuing codes of conducts for participants.
 This sets expectations for online sessions and can support in reducing incidents of cyber bullying.

-Having a moderator as well as an instructor is an excellent example of prioritising wellbeing during online activities and relieves the pressure of the person delivering the activity.
+Having a moderator as well as an instructor is an excellent example of prioritising wellbeing during online activities and relieves the pressure on the person delivering the activity.

 Where can I find further information?

 - Attend our free online Sports Participation Forum on Monday 1 June.
-We will discuss possible safeguarding risks, whose responsibility it is to keep people safe and example of good practice.
+We will discuss possible safeguarding risks, whose responsibility it is to keep people safe, and examples of good practice.